ybafiq/Yolo-Prediction-Pipeline/README.md

-# YOLO Plant Disease Segmentation & Severity Prediction Pipeline
+# YOLO Segmentation & Severity Prediction Pipeline

-This repository contains a pipeline for training, predicting, and tracking disease severity of plant clones using YOLO segmentation models.
+This repository contains a pipeline for training, predicting, and tracking using YOLO segmentation models.
 It also includes an active learning framework to iteratively select informative images for training.

 ---